 Some state-funded addiction rehab facilities operate in Texas.
 These types of facilities receive money from state grants to finance addiction treatment for low-income families.
 Regardless of circumstance, everyone should be able to receive effective addiction treatment in Texas.

 Leaving the comfort of home behind to attend addiction treatment can be scary.
 However, the best treatment options don’t always equal the closest treatment options.
 By being willing to travel to receive addiction treatment, clients open themselves up to receiving the care that will best fit their individual needs.

 Additionally, when a person travels for treatment, they’re removing themselves from a potentially toxic and triggering environment.
 Doing so can aid in a person’s recovery.

-Forty-five minutes from the hustle and bustle of Dallas sits Scurry, Texas—a small town with miles of farmland, wooded countrysides and clear skies.
-Scurry is home to Vertava Health’ Texas facility, The Treehouse.
-On this spacious, 65-acre campus, patients will experience The Treehouse’s innovative and holistic approach to individualized addiction treatment.
+Forty-five minutes from the hustle and bustle of Dallas sits Scurry, Texas—a small town with miles of farmland, wooded countrysides and home to Vertava Health Texas.

 Beyond traditional therapies, Vertava Health Texas offers patients the opportunity to engage in different activities that build self-confidence, foster healthy relationships with others and teach essential recovery skills.